fly-lang/fly/llvm/docs/CommandGuide/llc.rst

 .. option:: -O=uint

- GenStmt code at different optimization levels.
+ Generate code at different optimization levels.
 These correspond to the ``-O0``, ``-O1``, ``-O2``, and ``-O3`` optimization levels used by :program:`clang`.